 This is not to say, of course, that Rome is the only place in Italy to find history.
 Indeed the southern city of Naples has architecture that dates back to pre-Roman Greek times, and the iconic ruins of Pompeii.
 Naples is also home to some attractions of the creepier sort, like the Fontanelle Cemetery, and catacombs to rival Rome’s.

-You can also hit the beach nears Naples — namely, at islands like Ischia and Capri, or along the iconic Amalfi Coast — on the larger islands of Sicily and Sardinia and along the northwest “Cinque Terre” coast near Genova.
+You can also hit the beach near Naples — namely, at islands like Ischia and Capri, or along the iconic Amalfi Coast — on the larger islands of Sicily and Sardinia and along the northwest “Cinque Terre” coast near Genova.
+Alternatively, head southeast to Puglia, the “heel” of Italy’s “boot.”

 Get the point now?